yabisoghomonyan/ai_voice_assistant/READme.md

 # Armenian Bank AI Voice Assistant

-AI Voice Assistant answer to your questions about crediys, deposits and in Armenian My system uses Crawl4AI to automatically scrape real-time banking data from websites and store it in a structured info.json file.
+AI Voice Assistant: Get answers to your questions about credits, deposits, and branches for Ameriabank, Araratbank, and Idram.
+My system uses Crawl4AI to automatically scrape real-time banking data from websites and store it in a structured info.json file.
 This data is then processed within the LiveKit ecosystem using Whisper and GPT-4o to provide accurate, AI-driven voice responses to customer inquiries about loans and deposits.

 ## Needed